appveyor/website/NJekyll/site/docs/how-to/filtering-commits.md

 ### Skip commits

 You can setup a filter to skip builds coming from specific author(s).
-`author` value can author's username, name, email or regexp maching one of these.
+`author` value can be author's username, name, email or regular expression matching one of these.

 For example, to skip all commits from author with name `John Smith` add this:

     skip_commits:
       author: John Smith

-You can use regexp to skip commits from several persons:
+You can use regular expression to skip commits from several persons:

     skip_commits:
       author: /John|Jack/